mdegat01/hassio-addons/hedgedoc/DOCS.md

 Enable/disable the ability to sign up with an email.
 Defaults to `true`.
 Set to `false` if you want to limit who can login to a fixed set of users.
 Or if you want to only allow an [alternate login method][hedgedoc-docs-login].

+### Option: `csp_directives`

+Set directives for [helmet][helmet-docs] to use to configure the content security policy.
+HedgeDoc itself also sets a number of defaults here so your directives will be merged with theirs.
+See [their documentation][hedgedoc-docs-web-sec] for more information.

 ### Option: `remote_mysql_host`